Uninett/Argus/docs/reference/htmx-frontend.rst

 The setting must point to the publicly visible domain where the frontend is running.
 This might be different from where the backend is running.

-Depending on how Argus is deployed this is the only sure fire way to get hold of the externally visible hostname in the code in all cases.
+Depending on how Argus is deployed this is the only surefire way to get hold of the externally visible hostname in the code in all cases.

 OAuth2